"It was the year when they finally immanentized the Eschaton."

 somebody who hadn't been deconditioned, as Hagbard deconditioned me,

-what would he or she say?
+he or she say?
 They'd probably read the word before or after it.

-``No this word,'' I'd say.
+word,'' I'd say.
 And they would again read an adjacent word.

-But would their panic level rise as the threat came closer to consciousness?
+panic level rise as the threat came closer to consciousness?

-I preferred not to try the experiment; it might have ended
+try the experiment; it might have ended

-with a psychotic fugue in the subject.
 The conditioning, after all, went back to grade school.
-No wonder we all hate those teachers so much: we have
+No wonder we all hate

 a dim, masked memory of what they've done to us